 Attend a long term condition peer group online

-We are adapting our community long term condition peer groups from community settings and moving them online beginning Weds 15th April.
+We are adapting our community long term condition peer groups from community settings and have moved them online.
 The online sessions are for those managing COPD, Diabetes and Fibromyalgia.
 The session will focus on ways to improve and maintain good wellbeing through various speakers and mindfulness and movement sessions.

 - Diabetes, 9am (Meeting ID: 473 449 462, Password: Diabetes20)

 - Fibromyalgia and Chronic Pain, 11am (Meeting ID: 334 796 693, Password: Fibro20)

 - COPD, 1pm (Meeting ID: 510 777 054, Password: COPD20)

 For more information, please contact Well Doncaster WellDoncaster@doncaster.gov.uk or via Facebook or Twitter.